Novaki92/FileName-Trimmer/README.md

 I have plans to eventually expand this to a gui program probably written in C# in the future.

-There could be potential bugs right now so use at your own risk on files that aren't important to you.
+There could be potential bugs right now so use at your own risk on files that aren't very important to you.

 Check the [Wiki](https://github.com/Novaki92/FileName-Trimmer/wiki) for a quick visual tutorial.
 ************************************************************